 - Ionic bonds are much stronger than covalent bonds due to the strong electrostatic forces of attraction between ions.

 - Covalent bonds are far more common in nature than ionic bonds.
 Most molecules in living things are covalently bonded, for instance.

 - Covalent bonds can form between atoms of the same elements (i.e. H2).
 However, ionic bonds cannot do this.

-- Molecules formed by covalent bonds have a low melting point, whereas those with ionic bonds have a high melting point.
-The same relationship exists for boiling point.
+- Molecules formed by covalent bonds have low melting and boiling points, whereas those with ionic bonds have high melting and boiling points.

 - At room temperature, covalently bonded molecules are in the vast majority of cases liquids or gases, whereas ionic compounds are solid.

 - Solubility is another property that sets covalent and ionic compounds apart.
 Covalent compounds tend to be more soluble in organic solvents, such as alcohol or acetone, while ionic compounds are more soluble in polar solvents, such as water.

 Similarities between ionic and covalent bonds